Black Friday Sale! Use FRIYAY15 for up to 15% off* Hurry offer ends in<timer>

 Tremenheere Sculpture Gardens

 This remarkable garden in Cornwall integrates contemporary sculptures among exotic plants, tranquil ponds, and winding paths with scenic coastal vistas.
 Throughout the year, the gardens host special events and exhibitions that dogs on leads are welcome to attend.
-With its blend of art, nature, and sweeping ocean views, Tremenheere offers something different.
+With its blend of art, nature, and sweeping ocean views, is one of the more unusual things to do in Cornwall with dogs.

 Find out more